 How do I change the domain name associated with my products to a non .eu domain?

 If you haven’t already done so, you’ll need to purchase and register a new domain name first so that you have a replacement domain ready.

 Once you’ve registered your substitute domain, you can then update the domain associated with your products by contacting our Support teams, who will be happy to help transfer everything over for you.
 Alternatively, you can follow the instructions outlined in each article below:

 What happens next?

-As EURid issues more notices about the eligibility of .eu domains in regards to Brexit, we will provide any further information as it becomes available via email and within this Support article.
+As EURid and Afnic issue more notices about the eligibility of their domains (in regards to Brexit), we will provide further information as it becomes available via email and within this Support article.